xue-fei/soundflow-unity/README.md

 *   **Surround Sound:** Supports advanced surround sound configurations with customizable speaker positions, delays, and panning methods.
 *   **HLS Streaming Support:** Integrate internet radio and online audio via HTTP Live Streaming.
 *   **Backend Agnostic:** Supports the `MiniAudio` backend out of the box, with the ability to add others.
+*   **Non-Destructive Audio Editing & Persistence:**
+    *   **Compositions & Tracks:** Organize audio projects into multi-track compositions, allowing flexible arrangement and mixing.
+    *   **Audio Segments:** Place and manipulate audio clips on a timeline with granular control over their playback, including volume, pan, fades (Linear, Logarithmic, S-Curve), reversal, and advanced looping (repetitions or target duration).
+    *   **Pitch-Preserved Time Stretching:** Modify the duration of audio segments without altering their pitch, ideal for adapting content to specific timeframes.
+    *   **Project Save/Load:** Persist entire audio compositions to disk, including media consolidation and embedding options, with support for relinking missing audio sources.
+    *   **Timeline Manipulation:** Programmatically insert, remove, replace, or silence audio sections on a track, with automatic shifting of subsequent content.

 ## Getting Started